fieldtrip/website/development/realtime/pipeline.md

 ## Common properties

 All PEs need an **init** and a **process** routine.
-The type of inputs and outputs varies between PEs, but it seems we could pass around a MATLAB ''struct'' with a ''data'' field that is always present.
+The type of inputs and outputs varies between PEs, but it seems we could pass around a MATLAB "struct" with a "data" field that is always present.
 On top of that, each PE can add further output fields, but it should always pass on the fields it received from the previous PE, because succeeding PEs might need those fields (e.g., consider the pipeline [motion correction] -> [slice time correction] -> [quality display] where the motion estimates need to be passed on, although they are not used by the slice time correction PE).

 Further to that, most PEs need an internal state representation that can be updated during **process**.